Suse acquires NeuVector to bolster Kubernetes security

 Going open source

-Founded in 1992, Suse is better known as a company that creates and sells Linux-based products and services (e.g. Suse Linux Enterprise Server) to big-name businesses such as HSBC, Intel, and Merck.
-But last December, Suse made its first ever acquisition when it snapped up Kubernetes management platform Rancher Labs, putting Suse in a stronger position to compete with Red Hat in the $21.7 billion open source services market.
+Founded in 1992, Suse is better known as a company that creates and sells Linux-based products and services (e.g., Suse Linux Enterprise Server) and big-name businesses such as HSBC, Intel, and Merck.
+But last December, Suse made its first-ever acquisition when it snapped up Kubernetes management platform Rancher Labs, putting Suse in a stronger position to compete with Red Hat in the $21.7 billion open source services market.

-NeuVector, a six-year-old San Jose-based startup with some $19 million in venture capital funding, is pitched as a “full lifecycle” container security platform that scans for vulnerabilities through the entire development pipeline, from build to production, and includes automated tests for security and compliance.
+NeuVector, a six-year-old San Jose, California-based startup with nearly $19 million in venture capital funding, is pitched as a “full lifecycle” container security platform that scans for vulnerabilities through the entire development pipeline, from build to production, and includes automated tests for security and compliance.

 The first Suse-branded version of Rancher rolled out back in August, and now with NeuVector under its wing, Suse is adding further security smarts to the mix.
-A core part of this will eventually entail open-sourcing NeuVector itself, which Suse’s president of engineering and innovation (and Rancher cofounder) Sheng Liang said will help bring “state of the art container security capabilities” to the wider Kubernetes ecosystem.
+A core part of this will eventually entail open-sourcing NeuVector itself, which Suse’s president of engineering and innovation, Sheng Liang said will help bring “state-of-the-art container security capabilities” to the wider Kubernetes ecosystem.
+Liang is also the cofounder of Rancher Labs.

-“With open source NeuVector, deploying NeuVector will be the premier choice to secure Kubernetes clusters, whether they are on premises, in the cloud, or in edge environments,” Liang wrote in a blog post.
+“With open source NeuVector, deploying NeuVector will be the premier choice to secure Kubernetes clusters, whether they are on-premises, in the cloud, or in edge environments,” Liang wrote in a blog post.

 It’s worth noting that NeuVector was already available as an integration for Suse, but customers can “expect the integrated experience to become more seamless in the future,” according to Liang.